-Buildings 37.5 - 50 years Leasehold improvements Shorter of the lease term or estimated useful lives of 10 years Machineries 5 - 10 years Motor vehicles 5 years Furniture, fixtures and office equipment 3 - 5 years
+37.5 - 50 years

+Shorter of the lease term or estimated useful lives of 10 years

+5 - 10 years

+5 years

+3 - 5 years

 No depreciation expense is provided in respect of construction-in-progress.

 Interest expense incurred related to the construction of property, plant and equipment is capitalized.
 The capitalization of interest expense as part of the cost of a qualifying asset commences when expenditures for the asset have been made, activities that are necessary to get the asset ready for its intended use are in progress and interest cost is being incurred.
 The capitalization period ends when the asset is substantially complete and ready for its intended use.